ramniks05/ecommerce/README.md

-# BrandStore - Brand-Focused Ecommerce Frontend
+# Catalix - Brand-Focused Ecommerce Frontend

 A modern, fully-featured ecommerce frontend built with React, Vite, and Tailwind CSS.
 This project emphasizes brand-specific pages and showcases, making it perfect for multi-brand retail platforms.